Amey-Thakur/OPERATING-SYSTEM-AND-OPERATING-SYSTEM-LAB/README.md

 | 5 | [OS Chapter - 5](THE%20WALL/OS_Chapter-5.pdf) | Memory Management |
 | 6 | [OS Chapter - 6](THE%20WALL/OS_Chapter-6.pdf) | File Systems and I/O |

-> 💝 **Special Thanks**: A heartfelt thank you to Mega for her constant support, patience, and clarity throughout this journey.
-Learning alongside her made a real difference, not only because she explained concepts so clearly, but because she truly cared about understanding them together.
-Her thoughtful approach to teaching, openness to discussion, and steady encouragement turned challenges into meaningful learning moments.
-This work reflects the growth that came from learning side by side.
-Thank you, Mega, for everything you shared and taught along the way.

 > [!NOTE]
 > **COVID-19 Impact**: This coursework was completed during the COVID-19 pandemic in 2020.
 Due to the nationwide lockdown and the sudden transition to online learning, several planned laboratory sessions and collaborative note-taking activities could not be carried out as originally intended.
 Despite these challenges, efforts were made to adapt and preserve as much work as possible.
-The limited chapter notes in this section reflect the disruption caused by the pandemic, rather than a lack of effort or commitment.

 ---